 Can we skip the Coconut Paste

 The beauty of this Vendakkai pachadi is the addition of coconut paste.
-But if you prefer skipping it, just omit the coconut, green chilli paste.
-Follow rest of the instructions to make a delicious okra raita.
+But if you prefer skipping it, omit the coconut, green chilli paste.
+Follow the rest of the instructions to make delicious vendakkai raita.

 Today, I served Vendakkai Pachadi with Sprouts Pulao and leftover Paneer Gravy.
 It was such a delicious combination.
-On a few hot summer days, I prefer having just a bowl of this Okra Raita for lunch.
+I prefer having just a bowl of this Okra Raita for lunch on a few hot summer days.
 Tastes amazing as it is!

-Adjust the quantity of green chillies according to your desired spice level.
+Adjust the number of green chillies according to your desired spice level.